The somatic narcissist.

 1. Pride and concern in appearance and conquests to the excess.

 Somatic’s take great pride in their appearance, to gain attention from those around them, they will happily flaunt their body’s brag about their conquest, they are most often health freaks, ( just because someone takes care of themselves and visits a gym doesn’t mean they are a narcissistic person if they don’t have five or more traits.) the somatic narcissist wants to sculpt their own body’s into perfection, not all of them.
 Still, most of them, some somatic narcissists, will just rely on their facial appearance and superficial charm.
 Like any narcissist on the spectrum, as they believe they are entitled to what they want whenever they want, they use others.
-They treat other people’s body’s as an object, how people like to upgrade phones or try different models, that’s how a somatic narcissistic person sees people and others body’s, just a new toy, then once bored with, they often discard and conquer the next.
+They treat other people’s body’s as an object, how people like to upgrade phones or try different models.
+That’s how a somatic narcissistic person sees people and others body’s, just a new toy, then once bored with it, they often discard and conquer the next.

 As narcissists are preoccupied with power and success, they believe they are special, and they want excessive attention.
 Somatic like other types of narcissists want the best of everything, to a somatic, this can simply be clothes and cars leading onto, homes and holidays.
 They can obsess over their appearance.
 They can boast about their appearances, and they can flatter those around them as they fish for compliments to fill up their own self-esteem issues.
 Not that they’ll admit to having self-esteem issues or insecurities.
 They can go all out with the plastic surgery as they strive for perfection, people that overspend, have plastic surgery etc., if they lack in empathy, exploit others, they most likely are on the spectrum somewhere, however just because someone likes to drive a nice car, that alone doesn’t make them on the spectrum.